brown9804/MachineLearning-Overview/README.md

-# Machine Learning Initial Path - DS/DE
+# Machine Learning Learning Path - DS/DE

 > The use and development of computer systems that are able to learn and adapt without following explicit instructions,
 > by using algorithms and statistical models to analyze and draw inferences from patterns in data.